-The ROG Ally is a new handheld gaming PC from ASUS launching next month.
+A new handheld gaming PC from ASUS is available now.
 Here's what you need to know, including official specs, price and more.

-The Taiwanese electronics giant ASUS today announced final launch details for their upcoming Windows-based handheld gaming PC, the ASUS ROG Ally.
+Taiwanese electronics giant ASUS have today launched their new Windows-based handheld gaming PC, the ROG Ally.

 Asus ROG Ally specs, price, and launch date revealed